Have Diabetes and Enrolling in Medicare? Start Here

 What do all the types of coverage mean?

 - Part A covers primarily inpatient hospital and skilled nursing facility services.

-- Part B covers primarily physician and outpatient hospital services, as well as equipment like insulin pumps, test strips and some CGMs.
+- Part B covers primarily physician and outpatient hospital services, as well as equipment like insulin pumps, test strips and some continuous glucose monitors (CGMs).
 It also covers the insulin used via tubed insulin pumps.

 - Part C is offered by private insurance companies and covers the same benefits as Part A and B, plus many offer drug coverage, similar to Part D

 - Part D covers prescription drugs that you typically obtain at a pharmacy—like your insulin if taken via pens, syringes, or a tubeless insulin pump—and may also cover disposable insulin “patch pumps” (like the Omnipod).
 New in 2021 was the Medicare Part D Senior Savings Program, which caps the monthly cost of insulin taken via pens or syringes at $35 on select plans.

 For more explanation on these and other things to consider when enrolling in Medicare as a person with diabetes, visit our partner JDRF’s guide on Medicare enrollment.
 This guide includes guidance on additional cost savings qualifications, Medigap plans and more.